Academic Program Review

 Enrollment, Retention and Post-Graduation Success

-This section reviews enrollment and graduation trends in the program over the past five years.
+This section reviews enrollment and degree completion trends in the program over the past seven years.
 Additionally, this section summarizes the effectiveness of efforts taken by faculty and staff to recruit and retain students in the program.
-Topics to address may include:

-- Undergraduate and graduate student enrollment, as well as graduation trends (OIRA will provide this information in the departmental data set; also available in the Fact Book)
+- Undergraduate and graduate student enrollment, as well as degree completion trends (OIRA will provide this information in the departmental data set; also available in the Fact Book)

 - The program’s initiatives to promote student recruitment, success, and persistence